Daniel Mick, B.S.N., R.N.

 Lives in: Portland, OR

-Body composition in older adults treated with chemotherapy
+Body composition and physical function in older adults treated with chemotherapy

 National Hartford Centers of Gerontological Nursing Excellence Patricia G. Archbold Predoctoral Scholar (2014-2016)